 What is a Proof of Claim (POC) Form?

 Upon receipt of a claim notice, the Surety will forward a Proof of Claim form (POC) to the claimant and request they execute and notarize the form.
 In addition, the Surety will request documentation from the claimant to support its claim and return them to the Surety.
 The Surety will forward the POC and the claimant’s information to its Principal, request they respond to the claim, and provide the Surety with documentation to support its position.
-Subsequently to receiving its Principal’s response, the Surety will then submit the response to the claimant and request they respond to the Principal’s position.
+Subsequently, to receiving its Principal’s response, the Surety will then submit the response to the claimant and request they respond to the Principal’s position.

 At that point, the Surety will review the claimant’s and Principal’s positions and documentation.
 It is the Surety’s legal obligation to conduct an independent, objective investigation in order to determine the validity of the claim.
-The Surety may require assistance to analyze the claim such as a professional engineer, a registered architect or a CPA.
-However, the the Surety’s claims professional makes the ultimate decision as to the validity of the claim is.
+The Surety may require assistance to analyze the claim such as a professional engineer, a registered architect, or a CPA.
+However, the Surety’s claims professional makes the ultimate decision as to the validity of the claim is.

 Understanding the role of a General Indemnity Agreement (GIA)

-The Principal should understand that any costs incurred by the Surety for professional services in order to investigate the claim is the responsibility of the Principal and its Indemnitors under the General Indemnity Agreement (GIA).
+The Principal should understand that any costs incurred by the Surety for professional services in order to investigate the claim are the responsibility of the Principal and its Indemnitors under the General Indemnity Agreement (GIA).
 The GIA requires the Principal and/or their Indemnitors to reimburse the Surety for any losses it incurs.

 The Surety must respond to the claimant regarding the validity of the claim within a certain time.
 The time can be determined by language in the Payment Bond, a state or federal statute, or any other governmental requirement.
 Therefore, it is imperative the Principal responds quickly to the Surety with its position and documentation.
 Otherwise, the Principal’s failure to respond timely to its Surety may cause the Surety to miss the deadline to respond to the claimant.
-In such event, that claim is deemed to be valid in whole.
+In such an event, that claim is deemed to be valid in whole.
 This means the Surety or the Principal must make payment of the entire amount claimed by the claimant.